 Definitions

-‘Occurrence’ means an operational interruption, defect, fault or other irregular circumstance that has or may have influenced ADS safety and that has not resulted in an accident or serious incident;
+‘Occurrence’ means an operational interruption, defect, fault or other irregular circumstance (including an accident or incident) involving a vehicle equipped with an automated driving system;;

-"Safety Critical Occurrence" means each occurrence (accident, incident) in which the ADS is engaged at the time of the event and because of which:
+"Safety Critical Occurrence" means each safety relevant occurrence involving anaccident or incident) in which the ADS is engaged at the time of the event and because of which:

 at least one person suffers an injury that requires medical assistance as a result of being in the vehicle or being involved in the event,

-the ADS vehicle, other vehicles or stationary objects sustain a physical damage that requires compensation.
+the ADS vehicle, other vehicles or stationary objects sustain a physical damage that exceeds a certain monetary threshold or any vehicle involved in the event experiences an airbag deployment.

 “Safety Relevant Occurrence” means each occurrence that is related to the ADS safety performance, including instances preceding an actual safety critical event or undertaken to prevent a safety critical event (e.g. near-miss events).